 3 tablespoons freshly squeezed lemon juice, plus more to taste

 In a mortar and pestle, smash the garlic and chile into a paste along with the salt.
-Alternately, you can use a food processor.
+Alternately, you can use a food processor or blender.
 Add the oil and the scallions, and smash or chop a bit more.
-Add the cilantro, pulsing the food processor (if you're using it) just a few times.
+Add the cilantro, pulsing the food processor / blender (if you're using it) just a few times.